 Communities of practice

-In addition to Atlas’s Advisory Committee and Reference Groups, we have established or belong to various communities of practice that bring together partners and stakeholders who are united by a common interest to share information and improve practice on specific topics (e.g., Moral Injury, the Canadian Military Sexual Trauma) and/or population groups.
+In addition to the Strategic Reference Group, we have established or belong to various communities of practice that bring together partners and stakeholders who are united by a common interest to share information and improve practice on specific topics (e.g. the Canadian Moral Injury Research Community of Practice, the Canadian Military Sexual Trauma Community of Practice) and/or population groups.